Synopsis: Total population of all species have already reached their limit.

 - Following a major catastrophe or disruption that reduced the population below previous levels.

-When population changes are observed other a for a new species or species new to the environment, or following catastrophes or other major disruptions, the population change is as a result of changes to the constraints.
+When population increases are observed, either a for a new species, or species new to the environment, or following catastrophes or other major disruptions, the population growth of what is for that species, effectively a new vacancy, or an opportunity to evict the current occupants.

-Since that time, the land joined the oceans in seeing a succession of life has replaced previous forms of life, with each species that dominated a niche reaching, and then remaining at the capacity of that niche, before eventually being replaced by an improved species.
+Since the start of the Phanerozoic Era, the land joined the oceans in seeing a succession of life has replaced previous forms of life, with each species that dominated a niche reaching, and then remaining at the capacity of that niche, before eventually being replaced by an improved species.

 Continuing to replace other species has a limit.
 Eventually there would be only one species.